var3ant/chess/README.md

 # TODO
-- refresh list of games
-- player left, someone won, surrendered, etc.
+- player left, surrendered, etc.
-- delete the game when player leaves from waiting screen
+- delete the game when the game is over or players are leave